Agate Gua Sha Board

-Just as the muscles in the body need exercise, stretching, stimulation & massaging to keep them functioning at the optimum, so do the muscles of our faces.
+Just as the muscles in the body need exercise, stretching, stimulation & massaging to keep them functioning at their optimum, so do the muscles of our face.
 Gua Sha is a Traditional Chinese therapy which involves scraping the skins surface with the tool to improve subcutaneous blood circulation.
+This tool can be used with the traditional Gua Sha technique on the body such as neck, back, shoulders, legs & feet (firm pressure with visible blood flow coming to the surface) or used on the face gently for releasing tension, improving lymphatic drainage & lifting the facial features.

 The tool helps to reduce fine lines & wrinkles by massaging tense facial muscles, it also encourages lymphatic drainage reducing puffiness & increases blood flow to the face resulting in plump, glowing skin.
 Preliminary studies have shown it up regulates the expression of heme oxygenase-1 (HO-1), a gene responsible for cell protection & oxidative stress reduction.
 Daily use provides an opportunity to improve skin integrity, slow down & give gratitude to the things our body does for us on a daily basis.